DWRL-Texas/LCD-Basic/README.md

 # LCD Basic "Hello World"
-This tutorial explains how to set up an LCD1602 with an I2C Backpack that shows a "Hello World" message using Arduino Uno.
+This tutorial explains how to set up an LCD1602 with an I2C Backpack and display a "Hello World" message using Arduino Uno.

 ## Parts:
 - LCD1602 + I2C Backpack